BlueManedHawk/Ex-Nihilo/README.md

 # Ex Nihilo

+## On Hiatus

+**This project is currently on hiatus.
+Due to circumstances ouside of my control, I don't have any time or energy to be able to work on this, at least for the time being.
+Believe me, I _will_ come back to this at some point, and I will overhaul this project; however, I cannot make any guarantees, other than it will not be in my definition of "soon".
+I apologize for the inconvenience.**

 ## Important!

 This repository is for the video game Ex Nihilo.
 It is still in very early developement, and may cause many problems.
 The license is at `docs/LICENSE.md`, and installation instructions are available at `docs/INSTALLING.md`.